 - How can you stop yourself from being a victim of misselling?

 - Can you tell who is who here?
 Either buyer is mis-buyer or the seller is mis-seller?

 Mis-selling means that you were given unsuitable advice, the risks were not explained to you or you were not given the information you needed, and ended up with a product that is not right for you while mis-buying means buyers’ sheer ignorance towards the details and intricacy of the financial product.

-There is this one example where one retiree and his wife went to financial planner to review their investment portfolio.
-To the planner’s dismay, he found out that apart from 32 mutual funds-most of them NFOs launched in the past 3-4 years and a long list of equity shares, they had endowment policies, Ulips and a pension plan.
+There is this one example where one retiree and his wife went to a financial planner to review their investment portfolio.
+To the planner’s dismay, he found out that apart from 32 mutual funds-most of them NFOs launched in the past 3-4 years and a long list of equity shares, they had endowment policies, Ulips, and a pension plan.
 It is improbable the retired petroleum engineer and his homemaker wife understood the various charges and loads for these products before they bought them.